MishaHusiuk/remote-contoller/README.md

 TechDept:
 - Convert electron app to typescript and ES modules
-- Support .env in api
+- Support .env in api - done
-- Support .env in electron app
+- Support .env in electron app - does not work
 - Store connections in database/redis cache
 - Reorganise folders in electron app for managing screens
+- Use docker secrets or AWS Secret Manager

 High-risk areas:
 - Changing the design of WEB app - done